 Start with Everyday Japanese 1 followed by Everyday Japanese 2 and 3 (Example 1).

 Students are encouraged to go at their own pace and retake courses to reinforce and master concepts (Example 2).

 Start with the course matching to your proficiency.
 (Example 3)

 Please choose your course by reading the course descriptions and taking the self-assessment test, which is downloadable from the website.
 Try the self-assessment tests and self-check lists for several different levels if you are not sure.

-We offer one day workshops through a year where you can learn Japanese by experiencing cultural activities, or focusing on a special topic related to Japanese language, such as Japanese for Travel, or Exploring Kanji & Calligraphy.
+We offer one day workshops throughout the year where you can learn Japanese by experiencing cultural activities, or focusing on a special topic related to Japanese language, such as Japanese for Travel, or Exploring Kanji & Calligraphy.

 We offer events related to Japanese language as well.
 As a fun and informative conversation cafe, JF Nihongo Tea Time is where you can experience the Japanese language with native Japanese speakers.
 You will enjoy Japanese tea, soft drinks, and snacks while you chat with some new friends.
-You will also learn Japanese from our instructors through games.
 It is a good opportunity for both beginners and advanced learners.

 JF Nihongo instructors are professional, native speakers of Japanese, very active and friendly.